-We deposit any surplus funds with Chinese banks earning daily interest.
+We do not currently deposit any surplus funds earning interest.
 We do not invest in any instruments for trading purposes.
 Our operations generally are not directly sensitive to fluctuations in interest rates and we currently do not have any long-term debt outstanding.
 Management monitors the banks' prime rates in conjunction with our cash requirements to determine the appropriate level of debt balances relative to other sources of funds.
 We have not entered into any hedging transactions in an effort to reduce our exposure to interest rate risk.